FranciscoNabas/WindowsUtils/README.md

 This Cmdlet returns all options available to be used with the parameter **Style**, from **Invoke-RemoteMessage**.
 These options are named like the ones from the [MessageBox](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-messagebox) function.
-On the C# equivalent method, you can use the objects derived from the **WindowsUtils.Abstraction.MessageBoxOptions** class, present in the **WindowsUtils.TerminalServices** namespace.

 ```powershell
 Get-RemoteMessageOptions | Format-Table * -Autosize